Sdamirsa/HappyTreeResearchFriends/Instruction4myTeam.md

     - [Paper Template](https://docs.google.com/document/d/1-354Noq7w6XHkuHWNvT-OBYXZ5XK_1OfnQkxkq5lLpc/edit?usp=sharing) (you can copy and rename this)
   - Referencing: Zotero
     - [How To Use Zotero (A Complete Beginner's Guide)](https://www.youtube.com/watch?v=tnbwKj6-pD8) (video includes a section on using Zotero on [Google Docs](https://youtu.be/tnbwKj6-pD8?t=1100))
+    - MUST HAVE PLUGINS for ZOTERO:
+      - DOI Manager — fetch and validate DOI / shortDOI names automatically
+      - Better Notes for Zotero — powerful note management, linking, and annotation inside Zotero
+      - Easier Citation — quick citation copying and consistent reference formatting
+      - Zuplicate — detect, merge, and manage duplicate items efficiently
+      - Zotero PDF Preview — preview PDFs directly inside the Zotero interface
+      - PMCID Fetcher for Zotero — automatically retrieve PubMed Central IDs
+      - arXiv Workflow for Zotero — manage, sync, and update arXiv preprints seamlessly
+      - zotero-inspire — must-have for researchers; fetch and update InspireHEP metadata (ideal for physics and biomedical AI papers)
       - Supplementary
         - All supplementary text, tables, and figures, should be prepared in canva (due to the functionality to export vectorized pdfs).
         - If the Supplementary is short with one or two elements, you can prepare it in G Doc.
       - Figures:
         - Figure files should be provided in PDF (vectorized), PNG, and JPEG, along with a link to canva.
         - Should be prepared in Canva.
 You can export your figures as pdf (vectorized) and then import it in canva and provide the link to this figure.

 - ~MICROSOFT WORD + ZOTERO for ref --> sending files in email (offline): [Link to Content](https://youtu.be/SaybuuZFAQY)~